 If you only ever buy one single malt...

-Make it The Glenlivet 12.
-It's better than the equally ubiquitous Glenfiddich 12, it's smooth, tasty, and universally enjoyed.
+Make it The Glenlivet Founder's Reserve.
+It's cheaper and better than the equally ubiquitous Glenfiddich 12, which is a little too green-apple-one-dimensional.
+Founder's Reserve is easy to drink, tasty, and a superior to the Glenlivet 12 it's replaced as the entry point to this venerable distillery.
 Try one of those small bottles for under 20 bucks if you're a skeptic.
-Not even snobs turn up their nose at this stuff (which they will sometimes do at Glenfiddich 12).
+Not even snobs turn up their nose at Glenlivet (which they will sometimes do at Glenfiddich 12).
 Always good to have on hand.

-The other moderately priced "beginner's" scotches I like are Auchentoshan 12 and Monkey Shoulder.
+The other moderately priced beginner's scotches I like are Auchentoshan 12, Aberfeldy 12, and Monkey Shoulder.
 Monkey Shoulder is a blend, but a damn good one that most tasters would guess is a single-malt.
-Auch 12 is fruitier and more spritely than Glenlivet, but an equally good choice for novices.
+Monkey Shoulder is also dirt-cheap at most duty-free stores outside Canada.
+Auchentoshan 12 is fruitier and more spritely than Glenlivet, Aberfeldy is honey-sweet and perhaps the easiest to drink.
+All are equally good choices for novices.

 If you've got a little more money (or a gift card) to burn, Glenmorangie Original 10 year, at $70, is a step up from Glenlivet or the others.